cython/cython/README.txt

 --------------------------

-Note that Cython no longer ships the Mercurial (hg) repository in its source distribution.
+Note that Cython used to ship the Mercurial (hg) repository in its source distribution, but no longer does so due to space constraints.
 To get the full source history, make sure you have hg installed, then step into the base directory of the Cython source distribution and type

     make repo